UniHD-CEG/camuy/README.md

 ### mpusim_conv2d

-This project contains the C++ implementation of a TensorFlow conv2d layer, based on the original TensorFlow Conv2DUsingGemmOp operator found in https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/core/kernels/conv_ops_using_gemm.cc, that uses the mpu_simulator through the mpusim_wrapper library for GEMM-based convolution computation.
-It also provides a Tensorpack 2d convolution operator based on the on the original Tensorpack Conv2d operator found in https://github.com/tensorpack/tensorpack/blob/master/tensorpack/models/conv2d.py, which calls the custom TensorFlow conv2d operator in the background.
+This project contains the C++ implementation of a TensorFlow conv2d layer, based on the original TensorFlow Conv2DUsingGemmOp operator found [here](https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/core/kernels/conv_ops_using_gemm.cc), that uses the mpu_simulator through the mpusim_wrapper library for GEMM-based convolution computation.
+It also provides a Tensorpack 2d convolution operator based on the on the original Tensorpack Conv2d operator found [here](https://github.com/tensorpack/tensorpack/blob/master/tensorpack/models/conv2d.py), which calls the custom TensorFlow conv2d operator in the background.

 ### mpusim_fc

-This project implements the C++ implementation of a Tensorflow matrix multiplication layer, based on the TensorFlow operator MatMulOp https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/core/kernels/matmul_op.cc.
+This project implements the C++ implementation of a Tensorflow matrix multiplication layer based on the TensorFlow operator MatMulOp, which can be found [here](https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/core/kernels/matmul_op.cc).
+This operator is then called by the custom TensorFlow operator MpuSimFc, based on the TensorFlow operator Dense found [here](https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/python/keras/layers/core.py).
+This operator in turn is called by the custom Tensorpack operator MpuSimFullyConnected, which is based on the Tensorpack operator FullyConnected found [here](https://github.com/tensorpack/tensorpack/blob/master/tensorpack/models/fc.py).

-## Usage of the Tensorpack operators
+## Usage of the custom Tensorpack operators

 The custom Tensorpack operators have some additional parameters compared to the standard Tensorpack operators which are used to control the MPU parameters and logging of execution metrics.
-These are described in the following.
+These are described in the following list:

 | Parameter                         | Description                                       | Options               |
 | --------------------------------- | ------------------------------------------------- | --------------------- |